 Most of the buses have the following features to assist disabled passengers:

-This is the most convenient way of transport although there are no wheelchair accessible taxis.
+This is the most convenient way of transport.
 Walking aids such as wheelchairs and crutches are carried free of charge.
 The fares are charged according to meter reading.
 Metered taxis can be hailed at the taxi station, on the street or reserved by telephone.